LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/module5/lab4.rst.txt

 #.
 This will generate a token used to authenticate future REST calls from Postman.

 #.
-Select ``Step2: Increase token from BIG-IP`` from the collections tab, which will
+Select ``Step2: Increase token from BIG-IP`` from the collections tab, then select
-   extend the token timeout to 36000 seconds.
+   ``Send``.
+This will extend the token timeout to 36000 seconds.

    .. image:: ../../_static/class1/module5/lab4-image003.png
       :align: center
       :scale: 50%

 #.
-Select ``iControl LX ASM Create Policy POST`` from the collections tab, which will
+Select ``iControl LX ASM Create Policy POST`` from the collections tab, then select ``Send``.
-   create an ASM polciy.
+   This will create an ASM polciy using the iControlLX RPM package uploaded earlier.
 Note the POST body contains only a name for the policy, in this case the name is "iControlLX_Agility2018".
    This will be the name of the ASM policy that's created on the BIG-IP.

    .. image:: ../../_static/class1/module5/lab4-image004.png
       :align: center
       :scale: 50%

    ..
 NOTE:: It will take about 15-20 seconds to generate the policy after hitting the
       ``Send`` button in Postman.
+Wait this amount of time before proceeding with the following instructions.

 Task 3 - Verify ASM policy has been created
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^